Curl/Bash code for JSON Comment ExampleThis Curl/Bash code snippet was generated automatically for the JSON Comment example.

 I removed comments from JSON because I saw people using them to store parsing directives, which would break compatibility.

 Therefore, the only option for adding comments to JSON is a workaround to use custom elements to store comments in a JSON file.
+Unlike JSON comments, XML comments are supported out of the box.

 Adding JSON comments as custom JSON elements